 From 2012 the Ricoh Group started to study in-house system approaching conflict minerals issues, and established a cross functional task force in charge of dealing with conflict minerals issues, which consists of representatives from relevant departments within the Ricoh Group companies, and began considering what actions to be taken for the issues.
 And then, we are continuing the activities that are centered on the departments and sections involved in the procurement.

-In addition, Ricoh, as a member company of the "Responsible Minerals Trade Working Group", launched in May 2012 by JEITA*1, is participating in a Working Group for the entire global supply chain, and studying activities unified in the electronics industry.In 2013, the Ricoh Group participated in the Japan Conflict-Free Sourcing Working Group (CFS-WG) established by automakers and member companies of the "Responsible Minerals Trade Working Group", and has asked the conflict minerals smelters related organizations in Japan to make inquiries about smelters and promote participation to the CFS program continuously.
+In addition, Ricoh, as a member company of the "Responsible Minerals Trade Working Group", launched in May 2012 by JEITA*1, is participating in a Working Group for the entire global supply chain, and studying activities unified in the electronics industry.In 2013, the Ricoh Group participated in the Japan Conflict-Free Sourcing Working Group (CFS-WG) established by automakers and member companies of the "Responsible Minerals Trade Working Group", and has asked the conflict minerals smelters related organizations in Japan to make inquiries about smelters and promote to be the Responsible Minerals Assurance Process (RMAP) conformant continuously.

 The Ricoh Group addresses this conflict minerals issues referring to the “OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas".
 The Group built a management system that the existing in-house database was customized for the efficient survey, and prepared relevant information for risk analysis.

-The Ricoh Group identified as many parts and materials as possible which were used in the products manufactured at own factories in 2015 or used in case manufacturing was contracted to the third party in the same year, and requested the first-tier suppliers worldwide from which the Ricoh Group procured them to cooperate with the common survey, and received the responses from 100% of suppliers.
+The Ricoh Group identified as many parts and materials as possible which were used in the products manufactured at own factories in 2017 or used in case manufacturing was contracted to the third party in the same year, and requested the first-tier suppliers worldwide from which the Ricoh Group procured them to cooperate with the common survey, and received the responses from over 90% of suppliers.

 As a result analyzing the response information from the first-tier suppliers, it was confirmed that there was a possibility that a certain number of products contain the parts or materials which originated in the Democratic Republic of the Congo or an adjoining country, accordingly the Ricoh Group conducted due diligence on the relevant first-tier suppliers.
-The comparison between the smelters and refiners which are certified by the Conflict-Free Smelter program ("CFS program") as CFSI*2 published and the smelters and refiners identified through the 2015 survey was completed.
+The comparison between the smelters and refiners which are certified by the RMAP as RMI*2 published and the smelters and refiners identified through the survey was completed.

-In the survey of 2015, the Ricoh Group identified 312 companies as smelters that CFSI recognized.
-245 companies have acquired the certification of CFS program.
+In the survey of 2017, the Ricoh Group identified 249 smelter companies have acquired the certification of RMAP conformant.

 The Ricoh Group have collected a lot of names of smelters, but some of them could not be identified whether they are really smelters or not in light of publicly accessible Web information.
 In these circumstances, the Ricoh Group is working to confirm type of the firms in cooperation with other electronic information equipment manufacturers and automobile manufacturers.